saichakka10/ANN-Churn-Prediction/README.md

 Solution:
 An Artificial Neural Network (ANN) model is used to train and predict both churn likelihood and customer salary

+Dataset Information:
+** Credit Score: The customer's credit score, which reflects their creditworthiness.
+** Geography: The geographic region where the customer resides (Spain, France, Germany).
+** Gender: The gender of the customer (Male or Female).
+** Age: The age of the customer.
+** Tenure: The length of time the customer has been with the bank.
+** Balance: The current bank balance of the customer.
+** Number of Products: The total number of products the customer uses with the bank.
+** Has Credit Card: Whether or not the customer holds a credit card with the bank.
+** Is Active Member: Indicates how actively the customer is using the bank's services.
+** Estimated Salary: The estimated annual salary of the customer.
+** Exited: Whether or not the customer is likely to churn (exit the bank).

 Generated Project Structure